-Reprinted from the September 2013 issue of “Gospel Advocate” Magazine.
+Reprinted from the November 2013 issue of “Gospel Advocate” Magazine.

 A critical time when some young people lose their faith is when they leave home for the first time, often to go to college.
 Some do not totally lose their faith, but when they return home, it is so dramatically skewed that their beliefs are almost unrecognizable.
 Others leave home, and their faith becomes strong, and their roots grow deeper into the Word of God.
 How can we keep our youth grounded in the truth?